omanox-dev/SarcasmDetect-AI/README.md

 Perfect for:

 * Final-year or MCA/BTech AI projects
-* NLP or emotion analysis research
+* NLP and sentiment analysis research
 * Web development portfolios
-* Hackathons or AI showcases
+* Hackathons and AI innovation showcases

 ---

 ## ⚖️ License & Ownership

-### Copyright © 2025 [omanox-dev]
+### Copyright © 2025 **omanox-dev**

-This project and its source code are the **exclusive intellectual property** of the developer **omanox-dev**.
+This project and its source code are the **exclusive intellectual property** of **omanox-dev**.
 It is **licensed only for educational and non-commercial use**.

-> ❌ Redistribution, resale, or public upload (including GitHub forks, reposts, or re-branding) is strictly prohibited without written consent.
+> ❌ Redistribution, resale, or public upload (including forks or re-branding) is strictly prohibited without written consent.
-> ⚠️ This system is **not a clinical or diagnostic tool** and should not be used for mental-health advice or therapy.
+> ⚠️ This software is **not a clinical or diagnostic tool** and must not be used for mental-health or therapeutic purposes.
 > ✅ Educational, research, and demonstration use is permitted under direct attribution to the author.

 **Attribution Format:**